mattsacks/vim-fuzzee/README.md

 It accepts 3 different types of arguments:

 * Strings that expand to files relevant to the current buffer
-* The current working directory
+* The same but ones directly in the root of the current working directory
 * Absolute paths

 Let's give an example working directory and how `:F` can be used to navigate